keystonejs/keystone/examples/virtual-field/README.md

 ### `isPublished`

-The `isPublished` field shows a basic way to use the `virtual` field to return some derived data.
+The `isPublished` field shows how to use the `virtual` field to return some derived data.

 ```ts
 isPublished: virtual({